-37 Critical electrical services include any area or room used for fire control panel, telephone PABX, sensitive substation equipment including transformers, low voltage switch gear, high voltage switch gear, battery chargers, protection control and communication equipment, low voltage cables, high voltage cables, and lift or pump controls.
+&lt;sup>39 Critical electrical services include any area or room used for fire control panel, telephone PABX, sensitive substation equipment including transformers, low voltage switch gear, high voltage switch gear, battery chargers, protection control and communication equipment, low voltage cables, high voltage cables, and lift or pump controls.

-38 Development in the PDA may experience noise, light, vibration, air quality or odour outcomes that differ from traditional residential neighbourhoods.
+&lt;sup>40 Development in the PDA may experience noise, light, vibration, air quality or odour outcomes that differ from traditional residential neighbourhoods.

-39 A noise impact assessment report may be required to identify, evaluate and address potential noise impacts and mitigation measures from existing and proposed development.
+A noise impact assessment report may be required to identify, evaluate and address potential noise impacts and mitigation measures from existing and proposed development.
 A noise impact assessment report prepared in accordance with the Brisbane City Plan Noise impact assessment planning scheme policy can assist in demonstrating achievement of the desirable indoor and outdoor sound levels for different land uses, particularly sensitive land uses.

-40 Refer to Brisbane City Plan Transport noise corridor overlay map.
+&lt;sup>42 Refer to Brisbane City Plan Transport noise corridor overlay map.

-41 Refer to the requirements, standards and guidance identified in the SPP, as well as the Transport and Main Roads Traffic Noise Management: Code of Practice with respect to external road traffic noise levels, and the Queensland Development Code, Mandatory Part 4.4 'Buildings in a Transport Noise Corridors', each as amended or replaced from time to time.
+&lt;sup>43 Refer to the requirements, standards and guidance identified in the SPP, as well as the Transport and Main Roads Traffic Noise Management: Code of Practice with respect to external road traffic noise levels, and the Queensland Development Code, Mandatory Part 4.4 'Buildings in a Transport Noise Corridors', each as amended or replaced from time to time.

-42 Refer to the Environmental Protection (Noise) Policy 2019 made under the Environmental Protection Act 1994.
+&lt;sup>44 Refer to the Environmental Protection (Noise) Policy 2019 made under the Environmental Protection Act 1994.

-43 In accordance with the State Planning Policy provisions for strategic airports and aviation facilities and associated guidance material.
+&lt;sup>45 In accordance with the State Planning Policy provisions for strategic airports and aviation facilities and associated guidance material.

-44 Consideration should be given to the Brisbane Airport Corporation Tall Buildings Policy where a building or structure is proposed at a height in proximity to, or intruding within, operational airspace as identified in the State Planning Policy.
+&lt;sup>46 Consideration should be given to the Brisbane Airport Corporation Tall Buildings Policy where a building or structure is proposed at a height in proximity to, or intruding within, operational airspace as identified in the State Planning Policy.